ESP

 Shelly

-Shellys use as usual also ESP chips and have a nice case supporting 230Vac installations and all the required safety norms.
+Shellys usually use also ESP chips and have a nice case supporting 230Vac installations and all the required safety standards.
 They have a Shelly firmware that does and behave similar as the Tasmota firmware.
 If really desired, the Tasmota firmware could be downloaded to certain Shelly devices.

 After factory reset (using a tooth peak press their button a couple of seconds until they flash) they create their own access point.
 It is best using a smart phone to connect to this WLAN using 192.168.33.1 and configure the device.